dima2/ScriptExec/README.md

 ScriptExec is demo application which allows to store and execute Java code, Python and Shell scripts.

+##Prerequisites
+To test full functionality Java and Python should be inslalled  (and correctly set in PATH enviroment in windows).
+For compilation and test maven2 is required.

 ##UI

 Web service simple test can be done via UI.
 Run application & navigate to <http://localhost:8080>